Curbing Obesity in Kids

 Helping kids stay at a healthy weight can be a challenge.
 French fries and video games are pretty tempting.
-But good nutrition and physical activity matter in a lot of ways.
-They help kids avoid chronic diseases like diabetes and heart disease — and keep them from being targeted for their weight as they go through school.
-And they set kids up for a lifetime of good health habits that, research says, can improve not just how they move, but how they learn.
+But good nutrition and physical activity matter.
+It helps kids avoid chronic diseases like diabetes and heart disease.
+Maintaining a healthy weight throughout childhood also sets them up for a lifetime of good health habits that, research says, can improve not just how they move, but how they learn.

-The U.S. Centers for Disease Control and Prevention (CDC) recommends that children get at least 60 minutes of physical activity a day on at least five days of every week.
-And in Delaware, there are some great tools parents can use to get their kids on track:
+The Centers for Disease Control and Prevention (CDC) recommends children get at least 60 minutes of physical activity a day at least five days of every week.
+Many doctors recommend emphasizing structure around mealtimes, eating habits, and sleep schedules.
+There are some great tools parents can use to get their kids on track:

-Learn more about these and other programs at HealthyDelaware.org and talk to your child’s health care provider today about ways for your child to stay at a healthy weight.
+Learn more about nutrition, physical activity, and other programs and talk to your child’s health care provider today about ways for your children to stay at a healthy weight.